davidsowerby/gitplus/README.md

 ## GitRemote

-This is a common interface for any hosted Git service, which is expected also to be where project issues are tracked.
+This is a common interface for any hosted Git service, which is uk.q3c.build.gitplus.expected also to be where project issues are tracked.
 At the moment there is only a [GitHub](https://github.com/) implementation for this interface.
 This makes extensive use of this [GitHub API project](https://github.com/jcabi/jcabi-github)

 It is hoped that there may be further implementations for BitBucket, GitLab etc.